 Hence "access to Sacred Scripture ought to be open wide to the Christian faithful."...Therefore, the study of the sacred page should be the very soul of sacred theology...The Church "forcefully and specifically exhorts all the Christian faithful...to learn the surpassing knowledge of Jesus Christ, by frequent reading of the divine Scriptures.
 Ignorance of the Scriptures is ignorance of Christ.

-I do not think it could be any clearer than this.
+We do not think it could be any clearer than this.
 The Church is telling Catholics "Read your Bibles."
 You may have heard that Catholics were not allowed read the Bible in earlier centuries.
 That is a very complicated subject that many Evangelical pastors have turned into a simplistic slogan against Catholics.
 In the days when peasants were illiterate, peasant Catholics depended on clergy who could read, on the Scripture stories as depicted visually on stain glass windows and statues.
-I explore the history of Catholic Bible reading here.
+We explore the history of Catholic Bible reading here.

 The message to Catholics of this generation, who are literate and able to read, unlike Christians in earlier centuries is "Read your Bibles."
 We thank our Evangelical friends for so enthusiastically getting into Scripture and helping turn the last century into an age of Bible literacy.